sunilmr06/day-to-day-dsa/README.md

-# 365 Days of Coding — Daily GitHub Upload Plan using python
+# 365 Days of Coding — Daily one program Upload Plan

 **Day 01 (06/11/2025)**: Print Hello with user input